In Depth: Cross-section

 - Tricuspid valve: This valve is located between the right atrium and right ventricle.
 It is also called the right AV valve.

-- Pulmonary valve: The pulmonary valve is the checkpoint where deoxygenated blood leaves right atrium on its way to the lungs.
+- Pulmonary valve: The pulmonary valve is the checkpoint where deoxygenated blood leaves the right ventricle on its way to the lungs.

-- Mitral valve: The mitral valve is located between the left atrium and right ventricle.
+- Mitral valve: The mitral valve is located between the left atrium and left ventricle.
 It is also called the left AV valve.

-- Aortic valve: This valve is the last stop for blood as oxygen-rich blood pumps out of the left atrium and out to the entire body.
+- Aortic valve: This valve is the last stop for blood as oxygen-rich blood pumps out of the left ventricle and out to the entire body.

-Sometimes valves become damaged and need to be repaired or replaced through a surgery known as median sternotomy.
+Sometimes valves become damaged and need to be repaired or replaced through a surgical procedure known as a median sternotomy.
 Replacement heart valves currently available are either mechanical or made from animal or human tissue.

-If the process goes without complication, a patient’s hospital stay for valve replacement surgery is generally less than 48 hours.
+If the process goes without complication, a patient’s hospital stay for valve replacement surgery is in the range of 3 to 7 days.